 Negotiability issues arise when there is a question whether a particular proposal is within the duty to bargain.
 Management must advise the union when it believes that a given proposal is inconsistent with law, rule, or regulation.
-The union may appeal this assertion to the Federal Labor Relations Authority (FLRA).
+Prior to doing so, the activity must contact the Headquarters, Army (HQDA) labor relations office.
+If a union proposal is declared nonnegotiable, the union may appeal this assertion to the Federal Labor Relations Authority (the Authority or FLRA).

 - essential, as opposed to helpful or desirable, to the accomplishment of the agency's mission or the execution of functions of the organization;